Skillial/Homeowner_Association/README.md

 # Homeowner_Association
 A simple web application that combines JSP, HTML, CSS, and Java to perform CRUD operations in a database.

-Created in partial fulfillment of CCINFOM
+Created in partial fulfillment of CCINFOM.